shirtsgroup/computational_training/README.md

-# computational_training
+## Computational Training
-Resources for computational training
+Resources for computational training in molecular simulation

+## Other Resources

+[Click here](resources.md) for other resources for MD training.